 Tech vs Mindfulness?
 Instead: Mind, Body Soul.

-At The Global School for Social Leaders, we use a great tool called «Purpose-Driven Leader Self-Assessment», a holistic approach on personal leadership and impact beyond work or professional purpose, it´s more about what really balance your life-purpose as a leader.
+At The Global School for New Leadership, we use a great tool called «Purpose-Driven Leader Self-Assessment», a holistic approach on personal leadership and impact beyond work or professional purpose, it´s more about what really balance your life-purpose as a leader.

 Roberto A. Arrucha